JuliaGizmos/Blink.jl/docs/src/index.md

 ## Overview

-Blink.jl provides a API for communicating with web pages from Julia.
-Pages may be served over the internet and controlled from the browser, or served locally via an [Electron](https://electronjs.org/) window.
-Blink can therefore be used as a GUI toolkit – DevTools.jl for an example use.
+Blink.jl is the Julia wrapper around [Electron](https://electronjs.org/).
+It can serve HTML content in a local window, and allows for communication between Julia and the web page.
+In this way, therefore, Blink can be used as a GUI toolkit for building HTML-based applications for the desktop.

 ## Installation
 To install Blink, run: